learn-co-curriculum/phase-3-control-flow-operators/README.md

 ## Conclusion

-In the coming lessons, we'll be writing some methods that use control flow, so make sure to keep these methods for comparing data in mind &mdash; they'll be very important to your ability to write conditional logic and looping code successfully!
+In the coming lessons, we'll be writing some methods that use control flow, so make sure to keep these methods for comparing data in mind — they'll be very important to your ability to write conditional logic and looping code successfully!